JuliaCon/www.juliacon.org/2026/sponsor.md

 JuliaCon is the largest annual conference organized around Julia, the fastest high-performance open-source computing language for machine learning, artificial intelligence, life sciences, robotics, algorithmic trading, real-time analytics, and more.
 Next year, the conference is set to take place in Mainz, Germany, August 10-15, 2026.

 JuliaCon Global 2025 was held in Pittsburgh, PA, USA.
-Next year, we are thrilled to be returning to Europe with a global audience of developers.
+This year, we are thrilled to be returning to Europe with a global audience of developers.
 JuliaCon Global offers you the unique opportunity to present your company and your product to a huge group of engaged scientific programmers.

 ## Sponsorship Prospectus